BiscuitPrime/BiscuitPrime/README.md

 A 2D-plateformer arcade game where you have to collect points to win.

 I was the **project manager** and **lead developper** during this project.
 You can see our game's itch.io page <a href="https://biscuitprime.itch.io/boris-la-chocolaterie">here</a>.

+### 🌙 Fly me to the moon

+A 2D scrolling game where you are the captain of a ship on its way to a safe heaven.
+But beware, as alien forces have set their deadly gaze upon you.
+You will have to force your way through the monstruous horde, and will be faced with hard choices : will you sacrifice your crew, or your passengers ?

+The game was made part of the <a href="https://www.ensiie.fr/unijam-2020/">**2020 UNIJAM**</a>.

+I was the **sound designer** and a **graphist** during this 48h game jam.
+You can see our game's itch.io page <a href="https://senydesu.itch.io/fly-me-to-the-moon">here</a>.

 ## Links 🥞